2005 Mongolian presidential election: Results

-Enkhbayer secured more than 50% of the votes thus winning an outright victory in the first round and avoiding the need for a run-off.
-After the results were announced Enkhsaikhan called Enkhbayar to congratulate him on his victory and they discussed working together.
-Enkhbayar was inaugurated as president on 24 June and promised to fulfill the pledges that he had made during the campaign.
+Enkhbayer secured more than 50% of the votes, thus winning an outright victory in the first round and avoiding the need for a run-off.
+After the results were announced, Enkhsaikhan called Enkhbayar to congratulate him on his victory, and they discussed working together.
+Enkhbayar was inaugurated as the 3rd President of Mongolia on 24 June and promised to fulfill the pledges that he had made during the campaign.